Mk 12 Special Purpose Rifle: History

 Early experience in influencing the SPR was from American forces deployed in Somalia when they used different optics, ammunition, triggers, free float handguards and rail systems for their rifles.

+The Mk 12 was developed to bridge the gap between standard infantry rifles such as the M4 carbine and larger sniper systems like the SR-25, offering improved accuracy and effective range while maintaining relatively low weight and maneuverability.

+The system was designed to provide increased precision at extended ranges compared to standard service rifles while remaining lighter and more maneuverable than traditional sniper platforms.

 The SPR concept was originally proposed by Mark Westrom, president of ArmaLite, while working at Rock Island Arsenal in 2000.
 Its design group included John Noveske and Steve Holland.
 The program was an outgrowth of the desire by both US Army and Navy special operations forces for a rifle with greater effective range than an M4 carbine but shorter than an SR-25.
 The SPR program appears to have grown out of both the SOPMOD Block I program, and the U.S. Navy SEALs Recon Rifle, a 16" flat-topped M16 carbine.
 Early models included the SPR, SPR/A, and SPR/B. The Naval Surface Warfare Center, Crane Division expanded on the Recon Rifle.

 Initial tests were conducted in October 2000 in order to determine any weaknesses with the first SPR rifles manufactured.
 From 2000 to 2001, all errors were corrected for the second production of SPRs.
 The first SPRs were issued in 2002.

 The Mk 12 Mod 0 was only used by the US Army Special Forces while the Mk 12 Mod 1 was used by the Rangers, US Navy SEALs and Special Tactical Teams.
 The United States Marine Corps (USMC) also used the Mk 12 Mod 1 towards the end of the war in Iraq and extensively during the war in Afghanistan.
 They were mostly deployed as designated marksman rifles (DMR).
 The Mk 12 Mod H was used primarily by Army SOF and Special Mission Units (SMU), and featured a retrofit upper of the Mod 0 with PRI Gen3 round handguards and a shorter RECCE rail to replace the original Swan Sleeve, reducing weight, and either Douglas or Noveske barrels made with the SPR profile in a rifle length gas system.

 The Mk 12 was phased out of service in 2017.